OldTownIT/demo-cbx-app/README.md

 npm ci
 ```

-You can also run `npm install` here, but the `ci` command insures that node_modules gets cleaned for a "fresh" install based on package-lock.json.  [[stack overflow](https://stackoverflow.com/questions/52499617/what-is-the-difference-between-npm-install-and-npm-ci)]
+You can run `npm install` instead of `npm ci` here, but the `ci` command insures that node_modules gets cleaned for a "fresh" install based on package-lock.json.  [[stack overflow](https://stackoverflow.com/questions/52499617/what-is-the-difference-between-npm-install-and-npm-ci)]

 #### Run